 I lay in bed, tears soaking the pillow beneath my head.
 I sniffed and snuffled while bombarding myself with the same question.
 Did I do the right thing?
 Did I make the right choice?
 Am I a bad mom?
 Am I doing more harm than good?

 Mom Guilt.
 Does it hang over your head, too?
 Do you feel guilt over your parenting decisions?
-This article delves into this phenomena of mom guilt and gives practical strategies for how to let go of (and overcome) the guilt.
+This article delves into this phenomenon of mom guilt and gives practical strategies for how to let go of (and overcome) the guilt.

 When I got pregnant, there were many things I anticipated.
-From the sleepless nights, to teething, to feeding struggles, overwhelm and exhaustion.
-I anticipated so much but what I didn’t expect was the guilt.
+From the sleepless nights to teething to feeding struggles, overwhelm, and exhaustion.
+I anticipated so much, but what I didn’t expect was the guilt.

 Mom guilt is real.

-If you ask any mom if she’s felt guilt in her motherhood journey, I can bet most moms would respond with a resounding YES.
+If you ask any mom if she’s felt guilt in her motherhood journey, I bet most moms would respond with a resounding YES.

 A part of me feels like if I didn’t feel any form of mom guilt, then I’ve most likely stopped caring about how I’m doing as a mom.
 Yet another part of me knows that the guilt is unhealthy when left to fester within me.